vaibhavsagar/resume/resume.md

 ## Experience ##
 ---- --------------------------------------------------------------------------
 2013 *Vacation Scholar* at CSIRO (November 2013--February 2014).
 Developed
-     a proof of concept for a RESTful workflow engine in a continuation-passing style using semantic web technologies.
+     a workflow engine to connect RESTful web services together in a continuation-passing style using semantic web technologies.

      *Student Ambassador* for CECS (College of Engineering and Computer